theramiyer/blog/content/post/2021/the-organic-utopia-i.md

 ## Customer benefits

-The big one, and one of the most interest to you, perhaps.
+The big one, and perhaps one that interests you the most.

 The foremost benefit of going organic is pesticide residue.
 Over the recent years, the presence of pesticides and chemicals in food has come into spotlight.
-From talks to films, we have a solid---despite the risk of the negative connotation the word may have---narrative about the harmful effects of the chemicals in our food, ranging from pesticide residues, to presence of preservatives and heavy metals in our food.
+From talks to films, we have a solid---despite the risk of the negative connotation the word may have---narrative about the harmful effects of the chemicals in our food, ranging from pesticide residues, to presence of preservatives and heavy metals.

 Organic farming does not allow use of chemical pesticides.
 Instead, it relies on other bio-pesticides.
 One of the methods is use of birds and animals that prey on pests.
 Those switching to organic also mention that organic food tastes better than conventional food.
 And everywhere we look today, we see the 'better taste' banner wrapped around anything organic.